rdpopov/nvim/README.md

    It is made mainly for neovim since it uses lua for some things.
 But, neovim\ has built in lsp support, so one less bulky dependancy to have.

+## Some performance stats
+- Starts up in 0.100 ~ 0.130 seconds
+- Memory footprint is low

 ## Main goal
 The main goal for this configuration was to be able to have a neovim config\
 for writing in [nim-lang] or any other language but nim in particular.\